Understanding Genetic Imputation: Filling in the Gaps in Your DNA

 • Imputed results are used to enhance accuracy and depth beyond raw genotyping alone

 The goal of imputation is to provide more complete and reliable insights, not just more data.
-By evaluating broad genetic patterns rather than isolated SNPs, we’re able to deliver:
+By evaluating broad genetic patterns rather than isolated SNPs, we deliver more comprehensive health reports, better-informed risk assessments, and stronger science-backed recommendations.

-We take accuracy very seriously and we test our methods regularly.
-To make sure our imputation process is reliable, we will test it against whole genome sequencing (WGS) data from the same person.
+We take accuracy seriously and test our methods regularly.
+To ensure our imputation process is reliable, we test it against whole genome sequencing (WGS) data from the same person — essentially checking our work against the most complete DNA data available.

 What This Means for You